20 Red Edible Berries and Non-Edible Ones You Need to Know

 6. Spindles (Euonymus europaeus)

-Spindles are non-edible berry trees or shrubs that are easy to recognize, since their red berries have a very unusual shape.
-They are reddish-pink in color, with four lobes that encase tiny, orange seeds.
+Spindles are non-edible berry trees or shrubs.
+They are easily recognizable because their red berries have a very unusual shape.
+They are reddish-pink, with four lobes encasing tiny orange seeds.

-Despite their interesting appearance, these red berries are poisonous, with laxative effects.
+Despite their interesting appearance, spindle berries are poisonous and have laxative effects.
 The leaves are also toxic to humans, while other animals can feed on the whole plant without problems.

 7. Lily of the Valley (Convallaria majalis)

-Lily of the valley is an exquisite little plant that bears white, pendant flowers.
+Lily of the valley is an exquisite little plant with white pendant flowers.
 These sweetly scented flowers mature into red toxic berries.

-Eating a small amount of these red berries causes confusion, fatigue, vomiting, abdominal pain, and bradycardia (reduced heart rate), while a higher quantity can lead to cardiac arrest.
+Eating a small amount of these lily of the valley red berries causes confusion, fatigue, vomiting, and belly pain.
+It also causes bradycardia (reduced heart rate).
+At the same time, a higher quantity can lead to cardiac arrest.

 8. Tartarian or Bush Honeysuckle (Lonicera tatarica)